etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 replacing <device_IP> and <device_token> by the ones you obtained in previous step

-which should return somthing similar to this, if your device has never been configured before:
+which should return something similar to this, if your device has never been configured before:

 	Model: xiaomi.repeater.v2
 	Hardware version: R02